vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/6_variants0.md

 * `boost::hana::fix` requires a [*trailing return type*](http://en.cppreference.com/w/cpp/language/function).

-* Calling `factorial` does not require any additional parameter.
+* Calling `factorial` does not require any additional parameters.

 *(If you are interested in learning how to implement your own Y Combinator, check out [this question](http://stackoverflow.com/questions/35608977/understanding-y-combinator-through-generic-lambdas) I asked on StackOverflow when trying to understand the construct and write my own version of it.)*

 Now that we have a way of defining recursive lambdas, we can finally implement a recursive lambda-based visitor.
-In order to make it easy for the user to implement its own visitors, a `make_recursive_visitor` function will be provided, which can be used as follows:
+In order to make it easy for the user to implement their own visitors, a `make_recursive_visitor` function will be provided, which can be used as follows:

 ```cpp
 // The desired return type must be explicitly specified.